-If the student stops attending classes before completing 60% of the term, the student is generally considered to have earned only a percentage of his/her aid equal to the percentage of the term completed.
+If the student stops attending classes before completing 60% of the term, the student is considered to have earned only a percentage of his/her aid equal to the percentage of the term completed.
 In such cases the school must apply federal and state rules to determine how much unearned aid must be repaid respectively by the student and the school.

-Until resolved, Federal overpayments prevent a student from receiving Federal or State aid at any school.
-State overpayments disqualify the student for State aid at any school.
-In addition, the return of aid by the College can leave an unpaid balance on the student's college account.
+Until resolved, federal overpayments prevent a student from receiving federal or state aid at any school.
+State overpayments disqualify the student for state aid at any school.
+In addition, the return of aid by the college can leave an unpaid balance on the student's college account.

 The regulations require schools to use the date the student begins the withdrawal process as the "date of withdrawal."
 Holyoke Community College defines the date the student begins the withdrawal process as the date the student obtains withdrawal forms from the Welcome Center with the intention to completely withdraw from school.
-If a student stops attending, and fails to officially withdraw from classes, the school uses the 50% point of the term as the "withdrawal date."
+If a student stops attending, and fails to officially withdraw from classes, the school normally uses the 50% point of the term as the "withdrawal date," although a different date may be used if the school has received a last date of attendance from an instructor.
 Contact the Financial Aid Office for more information.